Cabinet of Singapore

 The Cabinet of Singapore forms the executive branch of the Government of Singapore together with the President.
 It is led by the Prime Minister who is the head of government.
 The Prime Minister is a Member of Parliament (MP) appointed by the president who in the president's judgment is likely to command the confidence of the majority of the Members of Parliament (MPs).
 The other ministers in the Cabinet are Members of Parliament appointed by the president acting in accordance with the advice of the prime minister.
 Ministers are prohibited from holding any office of profit and from actively engaging in any commercial enterprise.

 The Cabinet has the general direction and control of the Government and is collectively responsible to Parliament.
 It also has significant influence over lawmaking.
 Ministers may be designated by the prime minister to be in charge of particular ministries, or as ministers in the Prime Minister's Office.
 Singapore's ministers are the highest paid in the world.
 Prior to a salary review in 2011, the prime minister's annual salary was S$3.07 million, while the pay of ministerial-level officers ranged between S$1.58 million and S$2.37 million.
 On 21 May 2011, a committee was appointed by the prime minister to review the salaries of the prime minister as well as the president, political appointment holders, and Members of Parliament.
 Following the recommended wage reductions by the committee which were then debated and subsequently accepted in Parliament, the prime minister's salary was reduced by 36% (includes the removal of his pension) to S$2.2 million.
-Nonetheless, the prime minister remains the highest-paid political leader in the world.
+In its latest revision on 8 September 2026, the annum was revised again with ministerial-level officers paying at least S$1.8 million, up to the maximum annum of S$3.6 million for a Prime Minister.
+Despite the changes, the Prime Minister currently holds the most expensive salary for a political leader worldwide.